 At Pet Keen, we’ve admired Hepper for many years and decided to take a controlling ownership interest so that we could benefit from the outstanding designs of this cool cat company!

-2. Burt’s Bees Double-Sided Cat Comb — Best Value
+2. Burt’s Bees Double-Sided Cat Comb — Budget Buy

 For mats and tangles, your best bet is to use the Burt’s Bees Double-Sided Cat Comb.
 Slicker brushes are great for removing loose hair, but they are not ideal for removing mats and tangles in a pain-free manner.
-For that, you need a comb, and this model is the best cat brush for a Persian for the money.
+For that, you need a comb, and this model is the best budget buy cat brush for a Persian.

 It has two different sides.
 The smaller side is perfect for removing debris, such as fleas and eggs.
 It can also be used for things like caked-on mud and sticky seeds.
 The larger side is more suitable for removing mats and tangles.
 These are most common under a cat’s legs and along their tail, where a slicker brush just can’t reach easily.